Caroline K. Mackenzie

 After graduating with a 2:1, Caroline undertook a law conversion course at The College of Law, York.
 She was sponsored by a London law firm and achieved distinction at law school before completing her professional training in Lincoln’s Inn.
 For over a decade, she practised Private Client law and developed particular expertise in Trusts for the Disabled, with her work acknowledged by the Senior Master of the Queen’s Bench Division as ‘a milestone in this area of law’.

 During Caroline’s time as a partner in a specialist London firm, she was the partner responsible for the training of the junior solicitors; this led her to becoming a law lecturer at BPP University, Holborn.
 Caroline’s enjoyment of teaching and her longstanding commitment to Classics were combined in her next role as Head of Classics at a school in Sevenoaks.
 During this time, she offered optional Greek lessons in small groups at the end of the school day, reminiscent of Caroline’s own experiences as a pupil.

-Since 2013, Caroline has dedicated her time to private tutoring, writing and lecturing.
-In addition, Caroline has resumed her own studies and in December 2018 was awarded a Master of Arts with distinction in Classical Art and Archaeology at King’s College London.
+Since 2013, Caroline has dedicated her time to private tutoring, writing, research and lecturing.
+In 2018 she completed a Master of Arts with distinction in Classical Art and Archaeology at King's College, London.

 Caroline also plays the piano (Grade 8) and is fortunate to have been taught by London concert pianist, Warren Mailley-Smith.

 Thank you ever so much for writing our play.
 It was wonderful!
 My part was a slave who served dormice, and when I served them everyone squealed yuck!